1. The new Windows agent

-The monitoring of Windows servers was one of the first important tasks for Checkmk.
-As for all other server operating systems Checkmk therefore also provides its own agent for monitoring Windows.
-Compared to monitoring with WMI or SNMP this has several benefits — it is:
+From the very beginning, monitoring Windows servers has been one of the most important tasks performed by Checkmk.
+As for all other server operating systems, Checkmk therefore also delivers its own agent for Windows.

 Windows Server 2016